Unconventional superconductivity in monolayer transition metal dichalcogenides: Numerical Results and Discussion

 The solution of the above linearized gap equation is extracted by diagonalizing the $N_k\times N_k$ gap matrix, where $N_k$ is the number of k-points on the Fermi surface.
 For the problem considered here, we get good convergence with $N_k \sim 600$.
 We therefore obtain $N_k$ eigenvalues and the corresponding eigenvector components provide us information about the gap function over the Fermi surface.
 The largest eigenvalue $\lambda$ is a measure of the superconducting transition temperature, and the eigenvector gives the leading pairing instability or superconducting gap function.
 The other eigenvalues and eigenvectors represent the sub-dominant solutions.

-In Fig.~\ref{fig_nosoc}, we present the solutions corresponding to the six largest eigenvalues of the linearized gap equation for \( U = 0.6 \) and $J=U/4$.
+In Fig.~\ref{fig_nosoc}, we present the solutions corresponding to the six largest eigenvalues of the linearized gap equation for \( U = 0.6 \)eV and $J=U/4$.
 In the absence of SOC, the underlying symmetry of the gap function is governed by the Irreps of the D$_{6h}$ point group.
 The leading superconducting instability changes sign across the Fermi surface and belongs to the even parity one-dimensional (1D) A$_{2g}$ irrep [see Fig.~\ref{fig_nosoc}(a)] where the maximum gap magnitude on the Gamma centered pocket is smaller than the corresponding value on the K-centered pockets.
 Note that we have additionally used superscripts to represent the Irreps in order to distinguish solutions that belong to the same symmetry class, but have different eigenvalues owing to variations in the nodal structure of the superconducting gap.
-For example, as shown in Fig.~\ref{fig_nosoc}(b,c), $\lambda = 0.009$ gives the first subdominant order that is a degenerate set of solutions E$_{2g}^{1}$, and E$_{2g}^{2}$, whereas $\lambda = 0.005$ contains the fifth subdominant order E$_{2g}^{3}$ and E$_{2g}^{4}$ which belong to the same E$_{2g}$ irrep but differs in its nodal structure.
+For example, as shown in Figs.~\ref{fig_nosoc}(b) and \ref{fig_nosoc}(c), $\lambda = 0.009$ gives the first subdominant order that is a degenerate set of solutions E$_{2g}^{1}$, and E$_{2g}^{2}$, whereas $\lambda = 0.005$ contains the fifth subdominant order E$_{2g}^{3}$ and E$_{2g}^{4}$ that belong to the same E$_{2g}$ irrep but differs in their nodal structures.

 To gain further insight into how spin fluctuations drive the pairing structure, we conduct a study with \( U \) as a parameter [see Fig.~\ref{fig_irrep_vs_u_no_soc}].
+In the weak-coupling RPA approach, the eigenvalues are monotonously increasing with bare (effective) interaction $U$ from very small values to values of unity, so we are showing here and in the following only eigenvalues normalized to the leading eigenvalue to discuss relative competition between superconducting instabilities.
 Notably, for \( U < 0.8 \) eV, the dominant instabilities favor even-parity A$_{2g}$ symmetry as discussed above, whereas for \( U \geq 0.8 \) eV, the dominant instability switches to the odd-parity E$_{1u}$ symmetry.
 Similar transition from A$_{2g}$ symmetry to an E$_{1u}$ symmetry solution is also obtained in NbSe$_2$ when SOC is ignored ~\cite{roy2024unconventional}, but unlike in TaS$_2$, an E$_{2g}$ symmetry solution also shows up for small \( U \) values in NbSe$_2$.
 Additionally, in comparison to NbSe$_2$ we find a relatively larger gap on the Gamma-centered Fermi pocket compared to the gap on the K-centered pocket in TaS$_2$ for the A$_{2g}$ solution.

 These differences in gap function solutions between the two TMD family members can be attributed to the nesting properties of the Fermi surface and the corresponding differences in susceptibilities influencing the structure of the pairing interaction.